munrocket/fixed-point/README.md

 # 🗿 fixed-point
 Fixed point arithmetic with BigInt.
-Minimalistic library that can be used for money or scientific calculations with known precision.
+Minimalistic library for money or scientific calculations with known precision.

 ### Examples